Why Document & Preserve Your Life Stories?

-To Recollect & Reflect.
-Documenting and preserving your personal reflections and life stories requires planning and research that often enhances your memories and clarifies how you have become who you are, why you value what you value, and who are (and were) the most influential people in your life. .
+- To Recollect & Reflect.
+Documenting and preserving your personal history and life stories requires planning and research that often enhances your memories and clarifies how you have become who you are, why you value what you value, and who are (and were) the most influential people in your life.

-To Be Considerate.
-Many people participate in estate planning to transfer land and real estate, investments, collectibles, and furnishings.
-Some also leave physical and intangible assets, including personal belongings, photographs, diaries, journals, audio and video recordings of significant events and life stories. .
+- To Be Considerate.
+Most people participate in estate planning to transfer land and real estate, investments, collectibles, and furnishings.
+Many also leave physical and intangible assets, including personal belongings, photographs, diaries, journals, audio and video recordings of significant events and memorable experiences.

-To Be Remembered.
-Some loved ones who knew you while you were alive will miss you, and your personal reflections and life stories will comfort them and possibly help them realize some of their own life stories. .
+- To Be Remembered.
+Some loved ones will miss you dearly once you are gone, and your personal reflections and life stories will comfort them and possibly help them realize some of their own life stories.